Transcatheter Mitral Valve Replacement

 2. Mitral regurgitation or leaky mitral valve: This is leakage of blood backwards through the mitral valve every time the left ventricle contracts.

-Previously, till more than a decade ago, surgery was done or even transcatheter (a minimally invasive procedure) techniques were used to repair these conditions.
+Previously, till more than a decade ago, heart valve surgery was done or even transcatheter (a minimally invasive procedure) techniques were used to repair these conditions.
 But in recent years, the success of Transcatheter Aortic Valve Replacement (TAVR) has inspired experiments in Transcatheter Mitral Valve Replacement.

 In this procedure, as the name implies, a catheter tube is used to push a synthetic valve through a vein in the body into the heart in position of the faulty, native mitral valve.
 In the trans-septal process, the catheter is inserted through the femoral vein in the leg or groin.
 In the trans-apical process, a hole is made in the chest wall to insert the catheter.